devini01/CSCI401W-Fall2023-TeamGamma/1-product-vision/Product_Vision.md

 # CSCI 401 - Software Engineering - Product Vision

 ## Summary
-The purpose of our program is to create a fair sneaker raffle system.
+The purpose of our app "Sole Seeker" is to create a fair sneaker raffle system.
 Utilizing bot prevention practices and time-specific attendance to raffles, we hope to develop an app that prioritizes equal opportunity for its user base.
 **Team: [Team Name]**

 ## Table of Contents